The $H \underline{\mathbb{F}}_2$-homology of $C_2$-equivariant Eilenberg-MacLane spaces: Introduction

 For finite sequences

 define

 where the $\circ$-product comes from the pairing $\circ: K_V \wedge K_W \to K_{V + W}.$ \begin{thm*}[Theorem \ref{Thm:signed}] Then

-As an algebra where the tensor product is over all J and the coproduct follows by Hopf ring properties from the $\bar{\alpha}$'s. \end{thm*} Interestingly, this answer mirrors the classical non-equivariant answer at the prime 2 (Ravenel-Wilson: Theorem \ref{Thm:RWp2}, page \pageref{Thm:RWp2}).
+As an algebra where the tensor product is over all J and the coproduct follows by Hopf ring properties from the $\bar{\alpha}$'s. \end{thm*} Interestingly, this answer mirrors the classical non-equivariant answer at the prime 2 \cite{RavanelWilson1980}.